What are Banking Fundamentals?

 1. Commercial banks

-Commercial banks are the most popular types of banks, and they provide various services such as providing business loans, accepting deposits, and offering basic investment products to both individuals and private businesses.
+Commercial banks are the most common type of bank.
+They provide various services such as providing business loans, accepting deposits, and offering basic investment products to both individuals and private businesses.
 They also offer other financial services such as global trade services, merchant services, insurance products, retirement products, and treasury services.
-Commercial banks make money by providing business loans to individual and corporate borrowers and earning interest income from them.
+Commercial banks make money by providing business loans to individual and corporate borrowers and earning interest income from them, and also by charging service fees.

 2. Credit unions

-The ownership structure of credit unions allows them to offer more personalized and low-cost banking services to their members.
+The ownership structure of credit unions allows them to offer more personalized and lower-cost banking services to their members.
 Due to their small operating size, credit unions may pay higher interest rates than banks, and customers can have a better relationship with the banking staff.
-On the downside, credit unions have limited locations, and the customer’s deposits are less accessible.
+On the downside, credit unions have limited locations and the customer’s deposits are less accessible.

 3. Investment banks